-Sailing Holidays in the Faroe Islands
+Sailing Holidays to the Faroe Islands

 Situated in the far north Atlantic, 200 miles north of Scotland, these wild and windswept volcanic islands are one of Europe’s best kept secrets.

-Often referred to as ‘little Iceland’, the Faroes possess a magic and charm of their own, completely unspoilt and untamed.
-The weather is notoriously interchangeable, the landscape dramatically eye catching and the nesting seabird colonies are the densest in the world.
+Often referred to as ‘little Iceland’, the Faroes possess magic and charm of their own, completely unspoilt and untamed.
+The weather is notoriously interchangeable, the landscape dramatically eye-catching and the nesting seabird colonies are the densest in the world.

 It is no wonder that this remote cluster of isles is a draw for hikers and birders worldwide and exploring them by boat remains the best way to discover otherwise inaccessible beauty spots.